JPL

 When you use your cellphone, think of JPL.
 The Lab is where an imaging technology based on an Active Pixel Sensor technology (CMOS APS), which uses 1/100th the power of CCDs, led to the birth of consumer-level high-quality digital photography such as what's available for use inside our smartphones.

-The Earth and the Moon
+The Earth

 Surface Water and Ocean Topography (SWOT)